Français |

 that

-in a couple of other countries)
+of other countries)

-Ethics Laws (U.S. organization that tracks developments in
+Governmental Ethics Laws (U.S. organization that

-ethics, money in politics and lobbying laws across North America)
+politics and lobbying laws across North America)

 - United

-force as of December 2005)
+December 2003, in force as of December 2005)

 - Global

-Integrity (non-governmental organization that, through an
+Integrity (non-governmental organization that,

-international research effort involving local organizations,
+through an international research effort involving local

-individuals and journalists, rates countries good governance and
+organizations, individuals and journalists, rates

-anti-corruption systems and democratic processes)
+and democratic processes)

 - EthicsWorld.org

-(a site that has many key links to government and business ethics news
+(a site that has many key links to government and

-and watchdog organizations around the world)
+business ethics news and watchdog organizations around

 - The

-Corruption" (this
+Corruption" (this September 2006 statement calls

-September 2006 statement calls on Roman Catholic dioceses world-wide
+on Roman Catholic dioceses world-wide to work for legal

-to work for legal and societal changes to end corruption)
+and societal changes to end corruption)

-For more information, go to Democracy Watch's Government Ethics Campaign
+For more information, go to Democracy Watch's Government Ethics

-webpage or Search Democracy
+Campaign webpage or Search Democracy

 Watch's website